WKS410/PlutoTV-Ripper/README.md

 >
 > I don't plan to update this at all, I'm only uploading this for educational, and archival purposes.

-This is the original version of the script that a few others are based on.

 ## setup

 usage: main.pyc